jack1582/anti-ssh-crack/README.md

 # intro
-A set of scripts and docs to anti ssh crack behaviour.
+A set of scripts and docs to anti ssh crack attempts behaviour.

 # background
 One day, I found that my server logged a lot of ssh connect attempts,of course not by myself.